joedefen/luks-tray/README.md

   - yellow with with big red exclamation inside - some are in dismounting in progress or unlocked but unmounted
   - yellow - some mounted (info exposed) w/o any being dismounted or unlocked but unmounted
   - green - none mounted (no info exposed)

+- Your tool can definitely be smart enough to detect and work with udisks2-managed LUKS containers.
+  - Here's what you can detect and handle:
+    - Parse /proc/mounts - This shows all mounted filesystems regardless of how they were mounted.
+      You can identify LUKS volumes by their /dev/mapper/ entries and see where they're actually mounted (including udisks2's /run/media/username/ paths).
+    - Check /dev/mapper/ - List all active device mapper entries.
+LUKS containers appear here whether opened by cryptsetup or udisks2.
+    - Query udisks2 directly - You can call udisksctl info -b /dev/sdX or use D-Bus to check if a device is managed by udisks2 and get its status.
+    - Cross-reference with your tracking - Compare what's actually on the system vs. what your tool thinks it has managed.
+  - What you can handle:

+    - Detect udisks2 mounts - Even if mounted to /run/media/username/volume-name instead of your preferred location
+    - Unmount udisks2 volumes - Use udisksctl unmount -b /dev/mapper/luks-uuid or regular umount
+    - Close udisks2 containers - Use udisksctl lock -b /dev/sdX or cryptsetup luksClose
+    - Update your state tracking - Incorporate externally-managed volumes into your three-state model

+  - Smart behavior:
+    - Your tool could show these "foreign" LUKS volumes with a different icon or indicator (like "managed externally") and still allow you to unmount/close them.
+    - This gives you a unified view of all LUKS activity on your system while preserving your preferred workflow for volumes you manage directly.

 ---
 Test Notes: